SRFeesha/g-miso/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel
-date: 2016-12-17T15:04:10.000Z
+date: 3016-12-17T15:04:00.000Z
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredpost: true
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+featuredimage: /img/81-ykbvnd-l.png
 tags:
   - Prova
   - tasting